BobbyBurnsy/UHDC/README.md

 ---

+## 💻 How to Launch

+1. Clone or download this repository to your local machine.
+2. Ensure you have local Administrator privileges.
+3. Double-click **`Launch-UHDC.cmd`**.
+   * *This script will automatically request UAC elevation, bypass local execution policies, start the API engine, and launch the dashboard in Microsoft Edge App Mode.*
+4. On first run, a `config.json` file will be generated in the `\Config` folder.
+Open it, enter your Tenant Domain, and restart the console.
+---

 ## 💳 Pricing & Licensing

 UHDC is available in three tiers to accommodate organizations of any size, from small teams to global enterprises.